zrusev/microservices-architecture/README.md

 - The Item was not available in the store
 - Service error appears

-### The Technologies Used to build the Server are:-
+### The Technologies Used to build the Server are:
 - ASP.NET Core 3.1
 - EF Core 3.1
 - Automapper